cloudfoundry/summit-training-classes/basics/site/README.md

 This lab tends to go smoothly - the only likely problems are to do with pushing apps from the wrong directory.

+## 6. Debugging

+### Common Issues

+#### New Relic data takes a long time to appear

+Sometimes data and charts don't appear in the New Relic dashboard in a timely fashion.

+_Resolution:_ Wait, or move on.
+It shouldn't take more than a few minutes, and certainly not more than fifteen.